srmcgann/Coordinates/README.md

 #### Clear()
 Clears the viewport.
 Note, WebGL "swaps" buffers by default, resulting<br>
 in the clearing of drawn elements, but not the background.
 This clears<br>
 the background as well.
-See Renderer option 'clearColor', to set the color.
+See Renderer option 'clearColor', to set the color.<br>
 ``renderer.Clear()``

 ##### Returns nothing